SystemFw/blog/content/staging/oop-data-oriented.md

-A unique characteristic of our cloud is the power to manipulate persistent and transactional storage as if it was an in-memory datastructure.
+A unique characteristic of our cloud is the power to manipulate persistent and transactional storage as if it was an in-memory data structure.

-We expose this feature as a set of _abilities_ (Unison's take on algebraic effects) which let us express custom control flow abstractions as ordinary straight-line code.
+We expose this feature as a set of _abilities_ (Unison's take on algebraic effects) which can express custom control flow abstractions as ordinary straight-line code.

 The model is fairly simple: you write programs in the `Transaction`